chuankaizhao/AppliedParallelProgramming/MP7-Histogram/README.md

 Edit the code in the code tab to perform the following:

--Cast the image to unsigned char
+- Cast the image to unsigned char

--Convert the image from RGB to Gray Scale.
+- Convert the image from RGB to Gray Scale.
 You will find one of the lectures and textbook chapters helpful.

--Compute the histogram of the image
+- Compute the histogram of the image

--Compute the scan (prefix sum) of the histogram to arrive at the histogram equalization function
+- Compute the scan (prefix sum) of the histogram to arrive at the histogram equalization function

--Apply the equalization function to the input image to get the color corrected image
+- Apply the equalization function to the input image to get the color corrected image